 Conceptually, Sweet Spot training can be applied in a variety of ways, here are a few:

-The duration is dependent on the athlete, their training load, and their state of fatigue; Read How Much Sweet Spot to dive deeper.
+The amount of sweet spot is dependent on the athlete, their training load, and their state of fatigue; read How Much Sweet Spot to dive deeper.
 For example, I’ll prescribe more Sweet Spot following a block of rest than I would following a more difficult workout following a Fatigue Dependent Training Plan Design.

-It is important to note that you are not trying to hold one certain wattage or range during the ride.
-However, once the workout is downloaded and analyzed you do want to see specific Sweet Spot wattage for the duration(s) that you were “Sweet Spotting”.
-In these files the longer the athlete continuously Sweet Spots, the closer to high zone 2 their normalized power will be.
-The shorter the Sweet Spot, the more I’d like to see normalized power come in at a high tempo/low threshold range.
+It is important to note that you are not trying to hold one certain wattage or range during a TSS ride.
+However, once the workout is downloaded and analyzed you do want to analyze Sweet Spot wattage for the duration(s) that you thought you were “Sweet Spotting”.
+In these files the longer the athlete continuously Sweet Spots, the sooner they’ll achieve the prescribed TSS.

-“Group Ride Sweet Spot” ride on the front in the wind, take longer more frequent pulls.
-Do more work, be aggressive.
-While all this is going on, use your power meter to confirm that you are indeed Sweet Spottin’.
-Or participate in a group ride with stronger riders that force you to ride harder just to stay with the group.
+“Group Ride Sweet Spot” : ride on the front in the wind, take longer more frequent pulls.
+Read “How to Sweet Spot during Group Rides” Do more work, be aggressive.
+While all this is going on, use your power meter to confirm that you are indeed Sweet Spottin’ whether by average 3 sec power, lap power for the duration you are trying to work in the sweet spot, real time TSS or all the above.
 Also, see example 4.

-“45 minutes of Sweet Spot climbing during a 3-hour ride” For those athletes in hilly or mountainous regions, I like to prescribe this ride a lot.
-Athletes are encouraged to choose the route he or she wants and ride in Sweet Spot from the bottom to the top of any climb they want.
-The athlete must keep track of their total time spent climbing.
-It offers a lot more freedom and motivation than structured intervals say 3 x 15 min On.
-A good example is an 18-minute climb followed by a 10-minute climb and finished off with a 15-minute climb.
-45 minutes of solid work in a stimulating format.
+“45 minutes of Sweet Spot climbing during a 3-hour ride” For those athletes in hilly or mountainous regions, I like to prescribe this style of training a lot.
+Athletes are encouraged to choose the route he or she wants and ride and climb in their sweet spot wattages from the bottom to the top of various length climbs.
+The athlete must keep track of their total time spent climbing or the coach can prescribe the route.
+It offers a lot more freedom and motivation than structured intervals say 3 x 15 minutes on.
+A good example is an 18-minute climb followed by a 12-minute climb and finished off with a 15-minute climb.
+This = 45 minutes of solid work in a stimulating format.

-“Ride with stronger riders, Sweet Spot” Girls ride with the boys.
-Cat 3’s ride with the 1/2’s.
-Masters with the young guns.
+“Ride with stronger riders, Sweet Spot” Cat 3’s ride with the 1/2’s, girls ride with the boys, masters with the young guns.
 Pros motor pace.
 ‘Nuff said.
 Riding with stronger riders makes you stronger – and often times it is because you are pushing Sweet Spot watts.
-Download and double check your power file to be sure.
+Download and analyze your power file to be sure.

 “Race Sweet Spot” & even better “Stage Race Sweet Spot.
 Perhaps you are using a race for training and aren’t interested in the usual strategy of “sitting in and waiting for the move”.
 Make the race hard and go off the front early.
 Ride the break at sweet spot wattages.
 The longer the break, the bigger the training effect.
 Work for your teammate sweet spot.
 So what if you get caught or dropped!
 Nothing risked, nothing gained and maybe you will be so good at sweet spotting that you’ll take yourself all the way to line for the “w”.
 You never know till you try.

 For stage race Sweet Spotting – it’s the cumulative effect of 3 to 5 days or more of “hard racing”.
 A stage race like the Tour of the Gila or Mt Hood with plenty of climbing is a great example.
 Even 7 days of Superweek racing will bring your form up because most of the criteriums come in at sweet spot wattage for the race as a whole.
-In 2012 Timmy Duggan rode the front of the Tour of California sweet spottin’ nearly every stage for Peter Sagan and won USPRO 7 days later. #NationalChampionshipsSweetSpottin’.
+The TSS’s achieved from sweet spotting in these races is best modelled out with the Performance Manager Chart.
+In 2012 FasCat Athlete, Timmy Duggan rode the front of the Tour of California sweet spottin’ nearly every stage for Peter Sagan and won USPRO 7 days later. #NationalChampionshipsSweetSpottin’.

 “Mountain Bike Sweet Spot” — Choose challenging terrain and focus on having fun but going fast and working hard.
 The normalized power for a 2hr mountain bike race is at the upper end of the athlete’s Sweet Spot wattage.

 “Motorpacing Sweet Spot” – the ultimate in my opinion.
 Try it – you’ll go fast.
-One hour once a week at Sweet Spot wattages (normalized for 1 hour) over rolling terrain will turn you into an animal!
-Note that this is not a steady state workout — juice it on the hills and recover on the downhills.
-When you download your file the normalized power for a super hard motor-pacing session should come in at quality sweet spot wattages.
+One hour once a week at Sweet Spot wattages (normalized for 1 hour) over rolling terrain will turn you into a Watt Monster!
+Note that this is not a steady state workout — carry your momentum up and over the hills with big watts and recover on the downhills.
+When you download your file, the normalized power for a super hard motor-pacing session should come in at quality sweet spot wattages.

 “Structured Sweet Spot” For those athletes looking for more structure or are targeting a race with a key climb or time trial duration, a Sweet Spot workout can be written similar to traditional threshold workouts.
 Sometimes having the duration and wattage to target is reassuring for athletes.
 For example: